Student society: Taiwan

 Student societies exist not only in universities but are even required in high school.
 The curriculum guidelines of 12-year basic education mandates that Taiwanese high school students must receive at least 24 credits of group activities（社團活動） in one academic year.
 Most General senior high school students participate in two hours of group activities (社課) each week.
 This has encouraged the formation of well-supported rock societies (熱音社) and street dance societies (熱舞社).
 These student societies run themselves with minimal funds, traditionally hosting activities that require large amounts of labor and dedication; in return, committee members (幹部) are rewarded with academic commendations (嘉獎) or even minor merits (小功) from the school.

 Uzbekistan

 The first universities in Uzbekistan were established in the 1920s in the Turkestan Socialist Republic.
 Today many of these universities have their own student societies.
 These societies provide information and support for students who want to study in Tashkent.

 United Kingdom

 The UK universities boast many notable societies, most of them organised through the universities' Student Unions.
 These societies encompass a wide range of topics, from course-specific societies, sport societies, film or TV show societies and business societies.

+Most bizarrely, this now includes a range of professional fraternities, namely Alpha Kappa Psi and Theta Tau, stemming from the University of Manchester from 2001, that take the form of a conventional student society, but with US fraternity norms and culture.